alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/10/the-fathers-of-quality-deming-and-shewhart.md

 {% post_avif_img '2024_10_die_hard_takagi.avif' '2024_10_die_hard_takagi.jpg' 'Die Hard - John McClane, Ellis, Takagi and Holly Gennaro' %}

 The keyword that summarizes the Japanese economic miracle is **quality**.
-By focusing on products with higher quality, fewer defects and more efficient processes, their industry gained the attention of consumers and space in the global economy.
+By focusing on better products, with fewer defects and more efficient processes, their industry gained the attention of consumers and space in the global economy.

 This transformation began with two men, whose works changed Japan and companies around the whole world.